Preparing the OS

 **Reboot**

-Copy curl.exe https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi --output C:\Windows\Temp\wsl_update_x64.msi
+curl.exe https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi --output C:\Windows\Temp\wsl_update_x64.msi

 C:\Windows\Temp\wsl_update_x64.msi